 To achieve this, the resident-run Go Green Committee launched a comprehensive communication campaign that included skits, displays and recycling reports, as well as volunteers to help transport goods to recycling areas.
 The Go Green committee also worked with Asbury Solomons’ dining department to find recyclable “to-go” containers and washable plastic cups for use in the community’s Topside Grill.

-Sue Hu, chair of the Go Green Committee, will accept the award in Ellicott City, Md., on Tuesday, June 21.
+Sue Hu, chair of the Go Green Committee, accepted the award on the community's behalf.
 Thank you to Sue and all of the residents who committed their time and efforts to this campaign and the application process.

 Asbury is proud to recognize two other retirement communities in our system for their environmental sustainability efforts.
-Notably, Asbury Methodist Village earned the City of Gaithersburg’s 2015 Environmental Award.
-Inverness Village, in Tulsa, Oklahoma, also has a robust recycling program.
-In 2015, residents there recycled 84,608 pounds of consumer goods and electronics.
+Notably, Asbury Methodist Village, which has earned multiple City of Gaithersburg’s environmental awards for their recycling efforts, as well as Inverness Village, in Tulsa, Oklahoma, which also has a robust recycling program.